jjvsiah/project4-backend/README.md

 In this structure, this also means it's possible to "log out" a particular user's session without logging out other sessions.
 I.e. One user can log in on two different browser tabs, click logout on tab 1, but still functionally use the website on tab 2.

-### 6.8.
+### 7.8.
 Working with the frontend
 There is a SINGLE repository available for all students at https://gitlab.cse.unsw.edu.au/COMP1531/23T1/project-frontend.
 You can clone this frontend locally.
-If you'd like to modify the frontend repo (i.e. teach yourself some frontend), please FORK the repository.
+If you'd like to modify the frontend repo (i.e. teach yourself some frontend), please FORK the repository (this includes for bonus features).

 If you run the frontend at the same time as your express server is running on the backend, then you can power the frontend via your backend.

 Please note: The frontend may have very slight inconsistencies with expected behaviour outlined in the specification.
 Our automarkers will be running against your compliance to the specification.
 The frontend is there for further testing and demonstration.

-#### 6.8.1.
+#### 7.8.1.
 Example implementation
 A working example of the frontend can be used at https://comp1531frontend.gitlab.io/unswmemes.
 This is not a gospel implementation that dictates the required behaviour for all possible occurrences.
 Our implementation will make reasonable assumptions just as yours will, and they might be different, and that's fine.
 However, you may use this implementation as a guide for how your backend should behave in the case of ambiguities in the spec.

 The data is reset occasionally, but you can use this link to play around and get a feel for how the application should behave.

-#### 6.8.2.
+#### 7.8.2.
 Error raising
 Either a `400 (Bad Request)` or `403 (Forbidden)` is thrown when something goes wrong.
 A `400` error refers to issues with user input, whereas a `403` error refers to issues with authorisation.
 All of these cases are listed in the **Interface** table.
 If input implies that both errors should be thrown, throw a `403` error.

 One exception is that even though it's not listed in the table, for all routes (except `auth/register`, `auth/login`, `auth/passwordreset/request` and `auth/passwordreset/reset`), a `403` error is thrown when the token passed in is invalid.